TheEdoRan/next-safe-action/website/docs/usage/index.md

 ---
 sidebar_position: 3
-description: Learn how to migrate from a version to the next one.
+description: Learn how to use next-safe-action.
 ---

 # Usage